If you’re on the Windows operating system, and you’re experiencing the following problems with your wireless mouse:

 4) Try on a different computer.
 If the same problem happens on a second computer, then your wireless mouse might be defective.
 In that case, you might want to contact the manufacturer of your wireless mouse for more suggestions.

-Fast startup feature is reported to be one of the cause of this problem.
+The fast startup feature is reported to be one of the causes of this problem.
 So you can disable it to see if the problem is resolved:

-3) Click Change settings that are currently unavailable.
+5) Click on the Change settings that are currently unavailable link.

-4) Un-tick the box for Turn on fast startup (recommended).
-Click Save changes to save and exit.
+6) Uncheck the box for Turn on fast startup (recommended).
+Click Save changes and close the window.

 5) Restart your computer.
 All drivers will be initialized on startup now.
 So the time needed to start your computer might be longer.